MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-keys.md

 # Table Keys

 The database management system, which is SQL Server, uses keys to identify rows in a table and to speed up data retrieval.
-Keys identify the rows by combining one or more columns (fields) of a table.
+Keys identify the rows by combining one or more columns of a table.

+## Keys in AL

 In AL, a key definition is a sequence of one or more field IDs from a table.
 You can define keys in table objects and table extension objects.
 There are two types of keys: primary and secondary.

 - Primary keys are defined on table objects only.
-There is only one primary key per table.
+There's one primary key per table.

     Table extension objects inherit the primary key of the table object they extend.
 So any key that you define in a table extension object is considered a secondary key.
 You'll see the primary key if you view the companion table for the table extension object in SQL Server.
 - Secondary keys can be defined in both table objects and table extension objects.
 - Up to 40 keys can be associated with a table.

 ## Primary keys